-As a dentist who is consistently on the cutting edge of the latest technological advancements in the field of dentistry, Dr. Karl Jobst has enjoyed a long professional career in which he has been able to provide patients with the best dental care possible.
+As a dentist who is consistently on the cutting edge of the latest technological advancements in the field of dentistry, Dr. Karl Jobst, Grove, OK, dentist, has enjoyed a long professional career in which he has been able to provide patients with the best dental care possible.
 Through his practice at Grand Lake Dental, Karl Jobst DDS has endeavored to create an environment in which patients have access to the most knowledgeable dental professionals using the most advanced equipment available.

 After completing his undergraduate degree at Missouri State University, Dr. Jobst enrolled in the University of Tennessee College of Dental Medicine.
 Upon graduation, Dr. Jobst combined his passion for dentistry with his entrepreneurial spirit in founding the practice that would eventually become known as Grand Lake Dental.
-Growing up in nearby Lamar, Missouri, Dr. Jobst identified Grove and the Grand Lake area as an ideal location to live and work.
+Growing up in nearby Lamar, Missouri, Karl Jobst identified Grove, OK and the Grand Lake area as an ideal location to live and work.

 In seeking to consistently provide the highest standard of dental care possible, Dr. Jobst immediately recognized the importance of utilizing only the most state-of-the-art equipment.
 While advanced technology is an undeniably vital aspect of proper dental care, Dr. Karl Jobst, D.D.S. believes that there is tremendous value in continuing education as well.
 Despite having earned his dental degree in 1998, Dr. Jobst has continually enrolled in postgraduate programs in dentistry in order to remain well ahead of the curve as it pertains to dental care.

-The combination of technology and expertise available through Grand Lake Dental makes it one of the most unique practices in the area, with Dr. Jobst one of the area’s most sought-after dentists.
+The combination of technology and expertise available through Grand Lake Dental makes it one of the most unique practices in the area, with Karl Jobst, Grove, OK is one of the area’s most sought-after dentists.
 He is one of just a handful of dentists who have completed a program in anesthesiology, thus making him one of the few dentists able to perform procedures involving IV sedation.
 Dr. Jobst is also one of the select few dentists in all of Oklahoma to receive their fellowship from both the International College of Oral Implantology and the Academy of General Dentistry.

 - How did you get started?
 What sparked this business idea?